jsh58/Genrich/README.md

 ```
   -r               Remove PCR duplicates
 ```
-* With this option, all reads/fragments classified as PCR duplicates are removed from further analysis, as described [above](#duplicate).
+* With this option, all reads/fragments classified as PCR duplicates are removed from further analysis.
+Reads/fragments are evaluated based on their alignments, in three separate groups:
+  * Proper pairs: A properly paired alignment is classified as a duplicate if the reference name (chromosome) and the 5' positions of the two reads match those of another properly paired alignment.
+  * Discordant pairs (where both R1 and R2 reads align, but not in a proper pair): A discordant alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) of *both* alignments match those of another discordant alignment.
+  * Singletons (where either R1 or R2 aligns): A singleton alignment is classified as a duplicate if the reference name, 5' position, and strand (orientation) match either end of a properly paired alignment, either end of a discordant pair, or another singleton alignment.
+* Within each of the three groups, Genrich analyzes reads/fragments in order based on the total sums of the quality scores (sums of both R1's and R2's quality scores with paired alignments).
+In case of ties (which are frequent), reads are processed in the order they appear in the SAM/BAM.
+* Discordant and singleton duplicates are evaluated only if [unpaired alignments](#unpaired) are to be kept.
+* There is no consideration of read order (R1 vs. R2) by Genrich.
+That is, if the 5' coordinates of R1 and R2 of one paired alignment match the coordinates of R2 and R1 of another paired alignment, respectively, it is classified as a duplicate.
+The same applies to discordant and singleton duplicates.
+* For reads/fragments with [multiple alignments](#multimap), all secondary alignments within the [`-s` threshold](#sparam) are considered.
+If *any* of a read's/fragment's alignments is evaluated as a duplicate, then the whole read/fragment is classified as a duplicate, and *all* of its alignments are discarded.
+Note that no maximum of 10 alignments per read/fragment is imposed at this stage, and all alignments to skipped chromosomes (`-e`) or genomic regions (`-E`) are still evaluated.
+* For discordant alignments, all combinations of valid R1 and R2 alignments are analyzed.
 <br><br>

 <a name="eparam"></a>
 ```
-  -e  <arg>        Comma-separated list of chromosomes to ignore
+  -e  <arg>        Comma-separated list of chromosomes to exclude
 ```
-* All alignments to the given list of chromosomes (reference sequences) are ignored.
+* All alignments to the given list of chromosomes (reference sequences) are excluded from analysis.
 The alignments' lengths do not factor into the [total sequence information calculation](#pileup), nor to the average fragment length calculation (`-x`), and the alignments are not printed to the `-b` file.
 * For reads/fragments with multiple alignments, the scores of alignments to `-e` chromosomes *are* considered for comparison purposes.
 * The lengths of the `-e` chromosomes are subtracted from the [total genome length](#genomelen) calculated by the program.
 <br><br>

 ```
-  -E  <file>       Input BED file(s) of genomic regions to ignore
+  -E  <file>       Input BED file(s) of genomic regions to exclude
 ```
-* All alignments, or portions of alignments, that lie within the given genomic regions are ignored.
-The alignments' lengths (within an ignored region) do not factor into the [total sequence information calculation](#pileup).
+* All alignments, or portions of alignments, that lie within the given genomic regions are excluded from analysis.
+The alignments' lengths (within an excluded region) do not factor into the [total sequence information calculation](#pileup).
 However, the full fragment lengths *are* counted for the average fragment length calculation (`-x`), and the full fragments *are* listed in the `-b` file.
 * The regions affect peak calls, such that no peak may extend into or around an excluded region.
 * In the output log files (`-f`, `-k`), excluded regions have experimental/control pileup values of `0.0` and *p*-/*q*-values of `NA`.
 * Multiple BED files can be specified, comma-separated (or space-separated, in quotes).
 Overlapping BED intervals are merged appropriately.